 In the first race 34 crews rowed over a 3 mile course from Chiswick Steps to Putney Pier.
 The entry has grown steadily over the years and in 1988 the race was extended to the full four and a quarter mile Championship course from Mortlake to Putney (known to many as the Oxford/Cambridge boat race course in reverse).

 For many years the entry exceeded the permitted maximum of 500 crews, but in 1997 the Port of London Authority agreed to a request for 50 more crews.
 Even with 550 places available (the largest number of crews entered in an one race in the UK) the race was still heavily oversubscribed, and a points minimum for sweep crews was instated for the 2007 race as a means of limiting entries, after entries for the 2006 race closed six weeks early.
+Later changes to the racing calendar led to the points minimum being removed from 2017.

 Although there are many more crews who would like to race each year, unfortunately considerations of tide and stream; length of river closure; November weather; space restrictions at the host clubs; and the simple logistics of marshalling over 500 crews on the water at once mean further expansion is not possible, and the committee have recently reduced the total number of entries down to 520 due to problems encountered during marshalling.